-C E L I A C D I S E A S E.
+C E L I A C D I S E A S E

-The Celiac disease is a digestive disorder caused by the consumption of gluten, a protein commonly found in many grains, especially wheat, barley & rye.
+Celiac disease is a digestive disorder caused by the consumption of gluten, a protein commonly found in many grains, especially wheat, barley & rye.
 Therefore, those products containing these grains must be avoided by those diagnosed with celiac disease.
-Among those products to be especially indul of an area; bread, pasta, cookies, pizza crust, and other foods, containing wheat, barley or rye.
+Among those products to be especially mindful of an area; bread, pasta, cookies, pizza crust, and other foods, containing wheat, barley or rye.

 The malabsorption is a decrease in the absorption of nutrients can cause vitamin deficiencies that deprive your brain, peripheral nervous system, bones, liver and other organs of vital nourishment, which can lead to other illnesses.
 This is especially serious in children, who need proper nutrition to develop and grow.
-Many who suffer celiac disease also develop related vitamin and mineral deficiency related diseases.

 Also known as celiac sprue, celiac disease occurs in people who have a susceptibility to gluten intolerance.
-Although celiac disease affects people of all races, it is most prevalent in those of white European ancestry.
+Although the celiac disease affects people of all races, it is most prevalent in those of white European ancestry.

 Celiac disease has been around as long as man has eaten wheat and other grains containing the protein, but it has only been in the last 50 years that researchers have gained a better understanding of the conditions and how to treat it.

 Get Celiac disease and Diabetes is not a good prognostic.
 Living with multiple health problems can complicate things.
 As a diabetic balancing the levels of carbohydrates. (starches and sugars) with the level of insulin requires thorough and discipline.
-You should always consult your doctor and dietician for specific advice.

 The person with type I Diabetes is at greater risk of developing celiac disease.
-It follows that they will need to manage a diet which controls both conditions.
+It follows that they will need to manage a diet that controls both conditions.
 The diets do sit perfectly well together, but it needs careful planning.

 Symptoms of gluten intolerance are diarrhea, bloating, irritable bowel syndrome, food allergies, and fatigue.
 Other conditions are now being associated with gluten intolerance.

 Common autoimmune disorders such as Type I diabetes and thyroid disease are linked to gluten.
-Also, the bone and nervous systems can be affected, causing serious health care problems.
+Also, bone and nervous systems can be affected, causing serious health care problems.

-You can find gluten-free carbohydrates in potatoes, rice wild rice, buckwheat, maize millet, sago, tapioca, corn flour, soya, polenta, flax, sorghum, linseed, gram flour, carrageenan, urd, chana (chickpea flour), quinoa, arrowroot, codex wheat starch, corn pasta, pure rice noodles, gluten-free pastas are available, as are gluten-free versions of bread.
+You can find gluten-free carbohydrates in potatoes, rice wild rice, buckwheat, maize millet, sago, tapioca, corn flour, soya, polenta, flax, sorghum, linseed, gram flour, carrageenan, chana (chickpea flour), quinoa, arrowroot, codex wheat starch, corn pasta, pure rice noodles, gluten-free pastas are available, as are gluten-free versions of bread.

-Is a protein and a common ingredient in such foodstuff as wheat, barley rye, and oats.
+It is a protein and a common ingredient in such foodstuff as wheat, barley rye, and oats.
 For many people sufferers, there is no medicine available to relieve their symptoms.
-The only way to reduce, and possibly eliminate, the symptoms are no ensure that they follow a strict gluten-free diet for the res of their life.
-For the majority of patients a gluten-free diet for the rest of their life.
+The only way to reduce, and possibly eliminate, the symptoms are no to ensure that they follow a strict gluten-free diet for the rest of their life.

 This can be hard for a teenager to deal with particularly when eating out or at the home of a friend.
 However, it is important for sufferers to accept that they will not be able to get over the disease but can manage it better if they stick to the special diet.

 I want to leave some links where you can get more information about this topic.
 Please share the information that helps others to improve their lives.
 Don’t forget to leave your feedback or questions if you have.